 (9) Senior year, Sustainable Community capstone (2 semester hours).
 All seniors in the first half of the spring semester will choose a designated multidisciplinary capstone that explores different perspectives on key ideas or problems such as climate instability, evolution, or globalism.
 Students will use a variety of critical approaches to focus on interdisciplinary connections, reflecting on and integrating liberal arts in the service of lifelong learning.

 Note: Students should carefully plan when they will complete all requirements for their degree.
 An up-to-date list of courses that fulfill the college requirements can be found on the Registrar’s page on the Globe.
 Students who delay completion of college requirements until their senior year risk taking longer than the expected years in residence at Wells to complete their degree.
 The Registrar will evaluate transfer students’ files on case by case basis in order to determine remaining college requirements.
+Students have access to track their progress on the Globe.

 1. Students must successfully complete a minimum of 120 semester hours of college level credit.